 On the outskirts of Ponda Goa, one can see the historic Safa Masjid or known otherwise as to the Shifa Shahourie Masjid.
 This historic structure is a historian’s delight.
-The Safa Masjid of Ponda is a proud representative of medieval Goa’s history and culture.
+The Safa Masjid Goa is a proud representative of medieval Goa’s history and culture.

 Thankfully the modern life carried out in Ponda has not yet affected the serene, classy, and elegant periodic look of this magnificent mosque.

 It has withstood the ravages of time attracting a large number of Muslim devotees, historians, tourists, both domestic and foreign.
 It has been noted as an important heritage monument of Goa and India.